garrandall/popular-music-data/tracks/float-on-the-floaters.md

 And you know what, ladies, if you feel that this is you Then this is what I want you to do

-Ooh, yeah, take my hand
+Oh, yeah, take my hand
 Let me take you to Love Land
 Let me show you how sweet it could be
 Sharing your love with Larry, listen